 Huachuma is a cactus native to the highlands of Peru.
 It has been more commonly referred to as San Pedro since the time the conquistadors encountered its use.
 Some say that the conquistadors experienced the medicine as opening the gates of heaven, thus naming it after Saint Peter, or San Pedro in Spanish.
 The Huachuma cactus is actually a number of interrelated species within the classification Trichocereus pachanoi (also called echinopsis pachanoi).
 The varieties range from thin nearly spineless cactus that grow in the lowland deserts to thick varieties with long spines, which grow more commonly in the Andes mountains at higher elevations.
 In the United States, various strains of San Pedro have been cultivated for decades for ornamental gardening purposes.
 Many people are often surprised to learn that they have San Pedro growing (literally) in their own backyard.
-The primary alkaloid in Huachuma is Mescaline (3,4,5-trimethoxyphenethylamine), though it contains at least nine other alkaloids that contribute to its biochemical effects.
+The primary alkaloid in Huachuma is Mescaline (3,4,5-trimethoxyphenethylamine), though it contains other alkaloids that contribute to its biochemical effects.

 Benefits of Working with Huachuma (San Pedro)